Immigration Solutions for HR

 Our toolkits offer a handy reference resource written in clear language and offering practical tips on how to manage required processes.

 Our training is delivered by expert immigration lawyers in a variety of formats, including face-to-face, e-learning and webinar.
 We can tailor the training to ensure it is relevant to your business and answers any questions you may have.

-For more detailed guidance, or when you need reassurance that your existing immigration compliance processes are fit for purpose, we can provide onsite support services.
+For more detailed guidance, or when you need reassurance that your existing immigration compliance processes are fit for purpose, we can provide onsite and virtual support services.
 Depending on your business’s requirements, these may focus on meeting the needs of HR professionals, line managers or both.